 Publisher: Question

-Remember when you and your friends gathered in a treehouse to talk about your town’s deepest, darkest conspiracies?
-In The Blackout Club, you won’t just discuss them.
-You’ll act out on the oddities brewing beneath the streets.
+Remember when you and your friends gathered in a treehouse to talk about your town’s strangest mysteries?
+In The Blackout Club, you won’t just talk about them—you’ll investigate them.

-Up to four players join forces in this co-op experience to stop the evils that have been taking children.
-Using an array of gadgets and your wits, you’ll need to outsmart the adults that have the town under their thumb.
+Up to four players team up in this co-op experience to stop the oddities plaguing their small town.
+Using an array of gadgets and careful planning, you’ll need to outsmart the adults who seem to be under a strange influence.

 17. Resident Evil Revelations 2